canalplus/rx-player/doc/v2_to_v3.md

 #### What Changed

-``getAverageBitrates`` is deleted and not yet replaced.
-This is due to the fact that the ABR (adaptive bitrate) strategy completely changed, and re-implementing this method is not straightforward.
+``getAverageBitrates`` is deleted.
+It can normally be completely replaced by the [bitrateEstimationChange event](./api/player_events.md#events-bitrateEstimationChange) which can be listened thanks to the [addEventListener method](./api/index.md#meth-addEventListener).

 ### <a name="rem-getCurrentTime"></a>getCurrentTime